jackokerman/discogs-dj/README.md

 After cloning the repository, perform an ```npm install``` in the project root to install all of Discogs DJ's dependencies.

 ### Configuration
-Discogs DJ needs to know your Discogs username in order to access your collection data.
+Every application that consumes information from the Discogs API needs a Consumer Key and Secret.
+To generate these, go to your [Developer Settings](https://www.discogs.com/settings/developers), and create a new application.
+Additionally, in order to access your collection data, Discogs DJ needs you discogs username.
+Specify your username, consumerKey, and consumerSecret in [config.json](config.json)